Subscription Creep Is Back: How to Audit and Cut Hidden Costs This Month

 2. Ask the Hard Questions

-- Do I use this at least once a week?
+• Do I use this at least weekly?

-- Does it improve my life or productivity?
+• Does it improve my day-to-day life or productivity?

 3. Use an App to Help You